hornang/nautograf/README.md

 Nautograf only supports _oesu_ charts from [o-charts.org](https://www.o-charts.org).
 Nautograf uses OpenCPN's decryption engine _oexserverd_ to decrypt the charts on the fly.
 You can read more about that in the [oesenc-export](https://github.com/hornang/oesenc-export) repository.

-## Windows build instructions

-To build Nautograf you will need CMake, Visual Studio 2019, Qt and vcpkg.
-If you are familiar with QtCreator that is the easiest way to get it built and debug any problems.
-You can also have a look on how it [builds with Github Actions](.github/workflows/windows.yaml).

-A basic recipe for manual build in a cmd window follows here: (adjust paths as neccessary):

-* Make Visual Studio compiler available.
-This should also make `cmake` available.
-  * `"C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat"`.
-* Run cmake configure with with the preset `ninja-multi-vcpkg` from `CMakePresets.json`.
-  * `cmake --preset ninja-multi-vcpkg`
-* Build it: `cmake --build --preset win-release`.
-* Enter the build folder: `cd builds\ninja-multi-vcpkg\RelWithDebInfo`
-* Use the `windeployqt` to bring in the required Qt DLLs and resources into the build folder:
-  * `C:\Qt\6.2.0\msvc2019_64\bin\windeployqt.exe -qmldir ..\..\..\qml nautograf.exe`
-* Run it: `nautograf.exe`

 ## Design

 Most online map viewers are based on [tiled web maps](https://en.wikipedia.org/wiki/Tiled_web_map).
 Tiling is an important feature to support smooth zooming and panning for the user.
 Online map viewers usually renders tiles that are already generated and hosted from a server.
 Nautograf is also tile based, but has to create those tiles internally because the chart data is provided by the user.